indiosmo/msi/README.md

 The new system is capable of handling 49x the peak volume of the entire marketdata.
 Also most of the time is spent in the decoding step and replacing QuickFAST with a commercial or a purpose-built decoder should improve those times significantly.

+#Roadmap

+* Finish the implementation of the QuickFIX recovery service
+* Detach tcp_server from the ticker_plant module, thus making it an intermediary module
+* Implement a filtered_ticker_plant module that takes the output from ticker_plant and performs topic based filtering before outputting messages
+* Implement the filtered_ticker_plant service using tcp_server as an interface for the ticker_plant module.
+* Replace explicit std::function typedefs with the new event/event_handler model.
+* Replace all XSLT based code generation with a python compiler.